NuCivic/data-openFDA/README.md

 14. Click "Setup Webhook".
 Copy webhook URL and click "Add a Webhook at GitHub.com."
 15. Paste the project's webhook URL into "Payload URL".
 Content type should be "application/json", Secret can be empty.
 Select "Let me select individual events" and select "Pull Request", "Push", and "Create".
 Click "Add webhook".
 16. Go back to devshop, reload the project dashboard and note the "last commit" should now read "x seconds ago".
 17. Click Settings > project settings.
 Select "live" for "live environment".
-Enter "openfda.nucivic.build" as the "Live Domain".
 Hit Save.
 18. Click "Log In" on the live environment to access the DKan site.
 19. Create user accounts for anyone who needs access to the dkan site.
 20. Populate the site with data.